Simulation and analysis of pressure pulsations

 - BOSpulse performs API 618 and API 674 compliance assessments.

 - BOSpulse can perform coupled fluid-structure analyses.

-- BOSpulse supports scenarios and parameter studies.
+- BOSpulse supports scenarios and multi-dimensional parameter studies.

 - BOSpulse provides time-domain and frequency-domain solvers.

 - BOSpulse implements more and less detailed models for reciprocating equipment.

 - BOSpulse can simulate reciprocating compressors with stepless flow control.

 - BOSpulse provides detailed insight into the performance of reciprocating equipment.